-A CAT Scan or computed tomography (CT), is a medical imaging method which produces a volume of data that can be manipulated (through a process known as windowing) to demonstrate various bodily structures based on their ability to block the X-ray beam.
-A CAT is created by combining a series of X-ray views taken from different angles.
+A CAT Scan or computed tomography (CT), is a medical imaging method that produces a volume of data that can be manipulated (through a process known as windowing) to demonstrate various bodily structures based on their ability to block the x-ray beam.
+A CAT is created by combining a series of x-ray views taken from different angles.
 Modern scanners allow for 3-D representations of structures.

 CT Scan FAQ's

 Computer Assisted Tomography (CAT), also known as CT (computerized tomography) is an x-ray technique that uses a special scanner to create cross-sectional images of the body and head.
 This produces “slices” like the slices in a loaf of bread.
 Our CT scanner performs spiral slices – the newest and fastest scanning technology available.

 CT’s can image the internal portion of the organs and separate overlapping structures precisely.
 Unlike standard x-rays which take a picture of the whole structure being examined, CT has the ability to image that same structure one cross-section or “slice” at a time.
 This allows the internal body area being examined to be depicted in much greater detail than standard x-rays.
 CT is also able to provide clear imaging of both soft tissues, such as the brain, as well as dense tissue like bone.

 Because a CT scan uses an ultra-thin, low dose x-ray beam, radiation exposure is minimized.

 How will I prepare for my CT Scan?